 When a Child Gets Lost

 Getting lost as a child is super scary.
-It’s terrifying for the parent when a child gets lost.
+And it’s terrifying for the parent when a child gets lost.

 Were you ever lost as a child?
 I was.
 It was the 1980 Winter Olympics in Lake Placid.
 I was 6.
 We were in “line” to get on a bus back to where ever we were going back to.
 The crowd started trampling to get on the bus, my family got on, I got lost in the crowd.
 Luckily they realized it quick and found me.
 But it was scary!